zainab-kazi/PDE4434_INTELLIGENT_SENSING_CW2/README.md

 │   ├── green/
 │   ├── yellow/
 │   └── wild/
-├── labels/                  # YOLO-compatible labels
 ├── README.md                # Project documentation
 └── requirements.txt         # Python dependencies
 ```

----

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository, create a feature branch, and submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ## Acknowledgments

 Special thanks to:
 - The OpenCV and Python communities for their excellent libraries.
-- The creators of YOLO for their robust object detection framework.
 - The course `PDE4434 Intelligent Sensing` for inspiring this project.